christian-chavez/algebra-notes/readme.md

 The course was taught during last semester of 2024 by Professor Pablo Rosero.

 ## Contributors
-- Professor Pablo Rosero - Course Instructor
+- Pablo Rosero - Course Instructor
 - Christian Chávez - Teaching Assistant and notes compiler